datanav/docs/tutorial-collect-source-systems.rst

 .. hint::

-  You should get acquainted with all properties provided in the above DTL configuration.
+  You should get acquainted with all properties provided in the above configuration.
 To read about them, you should explore the :ref:`REST <rest_source>` and :ref:`URL <url_system>` sections of the docs.

 .. panels::
     :column: col-lg-12 p-2